 About the National Music Theater Conference

 The mission of the National Music Theater Conference (NMTC) is to provide a supportive and challenging environment in which emerging and established creative artists can take huge risks in order to refine and illuminate their work’s vision during its formative stages.
 Each summer, the National Music Theater Conference includes several playwrights, lyricists, and composers endeavoring to create fresh and bold work from an array of music theater genres.
 The open submissions process begins each fall.
 A panel of professionals reviews projects received before final selections are made in April.
 During the Conference, the O’Neill provides artistic and administrative resources to explore the material with a staff of directors, musicians, and veteran Equity performers.
 The criterion for selecting works begins with the demonstrated talent and skills of its creators; and projects must be ready to be performed in their entirety, though significant work must still remain.
 Several script-in-hand public readings of each work are presented between daily rehearsals and rewrites.
+Each work also receives a dream orchestration of one selected song, which is designed by a leading professional in the field and presented at the end of the artists’ residency.
 The Artistic Director and invited professionals guide the process by participating in private, informal dramaturgical discussions with the artists.

 For information on how and when to submit a work, visit our Submission Info page.